Home Home

 Since those days the appreciation for the craftsmanship and beauty of the Samurai sword has increased year by year.
 Turning the sword into one of the most sought after military antiques.
 The Katana was developed during the Momoyama period in Japanese history.
 The length of the sword allowed the warrior to fight from horseback.
 The curve in the blade facilitated a slashing motion.

 The item featured here is a Japanese Katana Samurai sword.
-It was manufactured during WWII.
-It appears to have a few minor items that have been replaced.
 It is mounted on a civilian attire.

 The fittings on this sword are very nice.
 The blade shows some damage on both sides. primarily near the tip.
-This damage may have occured during the war or after the war.
-However, the damage could be fixed with proper polishing.
-The blade should clean up very nicely.
+The blade should clean up nicely with polishing.

 The scabbard of the sword is of wood.
 Covered with black lacker.
 One of the sides shows some cracking.